SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 For the `TaskList` kata, I started with a couple of characterization tests.
 There are available [here](https://github.com/SarthakMakhija/task-list-refactoring/commit/d9d05b85e707167561c06752f9fdc4c996b3c5c5).

-Now, that we have characterization tests, we can start refactoring.
+Now that we have characterization tests, we can start refactoring.

 #### Make small changes, small commits